 2. Macerating Toilets

 Another type of flush toilet for your home is the macerating toilet, a combination of a waste disposal unit and a conventional toilet.
-These models are big and can be installed in any convenient spot with sufficient water and electricity supply.
+These big models can be installed in any convenient spot with sufficient water and electricity supply.

 Many large apartments have a macerating toilet right in the middle of the building or installed in the basement when the drain pipe is above it—also known as an up-flush toilet, which flushes water and waste drops into a blender, which is converted into liquid and pumped through a thin pipe.

 This pipe connects to the main soil pipe to complete the disposal process.
-But the problem is their large size, and many toilet parts make these units less discrete and noisier, which could be inconvenient.
+However, their large size and many toilet parts make these units less discrete and noisier, which could be inconvenient.

-Additionally, despite their huge waste disposal capacity, macerating toilets are more expensive and less reliable than other modern toilets.
+Additionally, despite their vast waste disposal capacity, macerating toilets are more expensive and less reliable than other modern toilets.

 3. Vacuum Toilets